isorna/dropcommander-translations-en/dfc/core-rules/damage.md

 A ship with the Dreadnought special rule becomes Crippled and suffers Crippling Damage when the ship is reduced to 18 Hull and suffers Crippling Damage again at 10 Hull or less instead of the usual 50% of original hull.

-When a ship experiences Crippling Damage, roll a D6 and consult the relevant table on the following page to see where the Crippling Damage has occurred, and then roll a second D6 on the appropriate sub-table to discover the result.
+When a ship experiences Crippling Damage, roll a D6 and consult the following table to see where the Crippling Damage has occurred, and then roll a second D6 on the appropriate sub-table to discover the result.
 Dreadnoughts use special Crippling Damage and Catastrophic Damage tables, rolled in the same way.

 **Ships with a starting hull value of 3 or less are never subject to being Crippled and do not roll on the on the Crippling Damage table**.